 - Dental bonding can be used to protect any tooth’s root which has been exposed when the gums recede

 Dental bonding requires very little advanced preparation.
 Anesthesia is often not necessary unless the bonding is being used to fill a decayed tooth.
 Dr. Stevens will select a composite resin colour that will closely match the colour of your tooth, for the most natural look possible.

 During the first step of the bonding procedure, the surface of the tooth will be roughened and a conditioning liquid applied.
 This helps the bonding material adhere to the tooth.
-The tooth-coloured, putty-like resin is then applied, molded and smoothed to the desired shape.
-An ultraviolet light is then used to harden the material.
-After the material is hardened, your dentist will further trim and shape the resin, and polish it to match the sheen of the rest of the tooth surface.
+The tooth-coloured, putty-like resin is then applied, molded, and smoothed to the desired shape.
+Ultraviolet light is then used to harden the material.
+After the material is hardened, your dentist will further trim and shape the resin and polish it to match the sheen of the rest of the tooth surface.
 This takes about 30 to 60 minutes to complete, per tooth.

 Bonding is among the easiest and least expensive of all cosmetic dental procedures.
 Unlike veneers and crowns, which must be manufactured in a laboratory, bonding usually can be done in one office visit.
 Additionally, less tooth enamel is removed compared to procedures involving veneers and crowns.
 Also, anesthesia is often not required, unless the bonding involves a cavity.

 Bonding is best suited for small cosmetic changes, temporary correction of cosmetic defects, and for correction of teeth in areas of very low bite pressure, such as front teeth.

 Generally, no. Good oral hygiene practices are typically enough.
 Brush your teeth at least twice a day, floss at least once a day, and see Dr. Stevens for regular professional check-ups and cleanings.